HabitatFramework/UserGuide/interface/interface.rst

 Habitat
 	Drop-down list allowing users to select the desired IHS Habitat code.
 The contents of the list will vary and relate directly to the selected Class and Type (above) and entries in the lut_habitat_type_ihs_habitat table.

+NVC Codes
+	[Read only].
+Automatically displays a list of any potential NVC Codes related to the IHS habitat codes selected in the preceding drop-down list.

 IHS Matrix / Formation / Management / Complex
 	Drop-down lists allowing users to refine the habitat definition by adding 'multiplex' codes according to the guidelines of IHS.